michaelbaly/algorithm/extra_hw2.md

 19  return (i,j)
 ```
 #### running time:
-* 1 line-line two for loop, takes O(n) time to record left min and right max with element index
+* 1 line1~7 two for loop, takes O(n) time to record left min and right max with element index
-* 2 line-line takes O(n) to calculate max interval for each subproblem
+* 2 line8~13 takes O(n) to calculate max interval for each subproblem
-* 3 line-line take thelta(n) to find the max interval of all subproblem and index pair
+* 3 line14~18 take thelta(n) to find the max interval of all subproblem and index pair
 * 4 thus it takes O(n) for this algorithm
 #### correctness:
 the subproblem is to find max interval in each partition, after we record all the subproblem, and we can find the optimal solution for the value pair.

 # problem2
-* we use a degree attribute for every vertice in order to trace the size of each qlique that may exist
+* we use a degree attribute for every vertices in order to trace the size of each clique that may exist
 ```
 // let set S keep track of a maximal clique and
 // V represents the adjacency vertices of current clique
 // X represents the vertices already in current clique
-// start with arbitrary vertice in G.V, then output the first maximal clique FIND-MAXIMAL-CLIQUE(V, S, X)
+// start with arbitrary vertices in G.V, then output the first maximal clique FIND-MAXIMAL-CLIQUE(V, S, X)
 1  if V u X == empty
 2      output S is a maximal clique
 3      return
-4  for each vertice v in V
+4  for each vertices v in V
 5      V' = V n G.Adj[v]
 6      S' = S u v
 7      X' = X n G.Adj[v]